kohesive/elasticsearch-data-import-handler/README.md

 * Process full load and incremental updates
 * Output columnar and structured JSON to Elasticsearch

-**Note:** *This import handler is designed to use Spark SQL as the ETL layer which means currently all data for the current time segment is loaded into memory to be processed quickly, therefore the memory sizing of the process (or Spark cluster) must allow for this.
-Soon, streaming options will be added allowing for lower memory requirements when you are not doing ETL that requires the whole set to be in memory.*

 Running is simple.
 With Java 8 installed, [download a release](https://github.com/kohesive/elasticsearch-data-import-handler/releases) and then run it:

 ```